MarisaKirisame/DefComBlog/Calculator.md

 The case for Var.
 The lambda perfectly separate the two world - a world where we only have loc, but we can do heavy computation (because it is run once), and a world with env, but we want to execute ASAP (because it is run multiple time).
 The world is called stage, and usually there is two stage: the compile and the run time.

 Wait, compile time?
+Isnt this all in Java's runtime?

 Some profiling show that our code is now about 4x faster, by removing the hash table lookup at runtime.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3MTMwMzc2NDQsLTE5NTE5MDcwMjksMT
+eyJoaXN0b3J5IjpbODM1OTUzMDY1LC0xNzEzMDM3NjQ0LC0xOT
-g4ODY3MDQ2MSwtNTc2MTQ3NTgzLDY3NjQ1MzczNCwtMTg2NjI5
+UxOTA3MDI5LDE4ODg2NzA0NjEsLTU3NjE0NzU4Myw2NzY0NTM3
-MDc2NiwtNDk4MjU2NTg1LC0yMDcwNzQyNDcsNTQ0OTIwNDExLC
+MzQsLTE4NjYyOTA3NjYsLTQ5ODI1NjU4NSwtMjA3MDc0MjQ3LD
-0xMjMzMzY5NDA5LDE4MTMwOTA5MTcsNjk1ODUzMTkyLDU3OTg0
+U0NDkyMDQxMSwtMTIzMzM2OTQwOSwxODEzMDkwOTE3LDY5NTg1
-OTg0OCwtMTM5MTM4NDc4NCwxNzg1OTI5MDA3LDg3NDM5MzM0OC
+MzE5Miw1Nzk4NDk4NDgsLTEzOTEzODQ3ODQsMTc4NTkyOTAwNy
-wxMTUxMzM3NTU0LDE2NzY4ODMzMTEsLTEzMjU4NjAzODcsLTIw
+w4NzQzOTMzNDgsMTE1MTMzNzU1NCwxNjc2ODgzMzExLC0xMzI1
-MTI2NjE5MTRdfQ==
+ODYwMzg3XX0=
 -->